 Ambient occlusion provides global lighting information that can be viewed interactively.
 This information is purely used for spatial perception.
-Domain scientists who were consulted stated the visualization with ambient occlusion value textures was of benefit to them, but only if they could be used for time varying data.
-Since RTRT provides these scientists the ability to view many time steps each containing hundred of thousands to millions of particles interactively, having textures for all the particles in memory would be necessary.
+Domain scientists who were consulted stated the visualization with ambient occlusion value textures was of benefit to them, but only if it could be used for time varying data.
+Since RTRT provides these scientists the ability to interactively view many time steps each containing hundred of thousands to millions of particles, having textures for all the particles in memory would be necessary.

 There are two major obstacles to achieving this.
 First, the amount of memory required to store the textures in memory is prohibitive.
 Since 256 bytes are required for each particle that itself only takes twelve or more bytes, only about a tenth the number of time steps can be loaded into memory.
-There may be, however, ways to overcome this that could be investigated for future work.
+Future work could investigate methods to overcome this limitation.
 The resolution of the texture could be reduced and the effects analyzed.
-This work could also be extended to investigate how useful a single ambient value per sphere could be.
+The effectiveness of a single ambient value per sphere could also be investigated as future work.

 Another way to relieve the memory burden is by reducing the number of textures in memory.
 This could be done several ways.
 First, the textures could be compressed in such a way as to take advantage of the redundancy in the texture sampling.
 One such form of redundancy is completely black textures corresponding to many particles that lie inside a group of particles completely obscuring the background.
 This and other redundancy could perhaps be exploited for significant gains.
-Second, memory for textures could be demand paged, so only the textures of the visible particles are loading into memory.
-Third, textures could have a variable sizes, based on the variation in the texture.
+Textures could also be compressed using lossy compression techniques such as vector quantization or principal component analysis.
+Second, memory for textures could be demand paged, so only the textures of the visible particles are loaded into memory.
+Third, textures could have variable sizes, based on the variation in the texture.
 Textures with lower variation could be represented with fewer texels.

 The other factor limiting the usefulness of ambient occlusion textures is the precomputation time.
 Even utilizing multiple processors running in parallel, precomputation time could take anywhere from 30 minutes per time step to several hours.
-The foam data set, as seen in Figure 5.1 and consisting of 7.1 million particles, took 12 hours to compute the textures using 20 600 MHz R14K processors on an SGI Origin 3800.
+The foam data set, as seen in Figure 5.1 and consisting of 7.1 million particles, took 12 hours to compute the ambient occlusion textures using 20 600 MHz R14K processors on an SGI Origin 3800.
 While the preprocessing time is acceptable for creating nice visualizations for a small number of time steps, it quickly becomes intractable for large time varying data sets.